wixplosives/tokey/packages/css-selector-parser/README.md

 ## Usage

-### parse
+### Parsing

-`parseCssSelector` accepts a selector list string and returns an AST representation of that
+`parseCssSelector` - accepts a selector list string and returns an AST representation of that

 ```js
 import { parseCssSelector } from '@tokey/css-selector-parser';